Tamillis/Tamillis/README.md

 This is a repository for the projects I share via git.

-Contact me via my website bellaby.co.uk or here on Github if you need to ask me something.
+Contact me via my website bellaby.co.uk (currently bell-soft.co.uk while I try to regain the domain name) or here on Github if you need to ask me something.

 Peace